jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 # Programmer Documentation

-This is a docmentation for programmer showing the code structure of the Messenger aplication.
+This is documentation for programmers showing the code structure of the Messenger application.
-Algorhythms and code structure is showed here as well as desribed.
+Algorithms and code structure are shown here as well as described.

-If you want to see more about the code you can check the actual code in the Semetralka folder in the github, or the automatically created documantation in the Semestralka/docs folder.
+If you want to see more about the code you can check the actual code in the Semetralka folder on GitHub, or the automatically created documentation in the Semestralka/docs folder.

-This app is created with respect to MVC framework, therefore the documentation will follow the same pattern of:
+This app is created with respect to the MVC framework, therefore the documentation will follow the same pattern:
 - Model: Database Communication management
 - View: Viewing the data
-- Controller: Controlling the user interaction with the app MVC framework is useful for organisation as well as scaling of the application.
+- Controller: Controlling the user interaction with the app MVC framework is useful for organization as well as scaling of the application.

 # Model

-this part of the code is managng the data and communicates with the database.
+this part of the code is managing the data and communicates with the database.
-There are two classes used in here, the User class and Message class.
+There are two classes used here, the User class and the Message class.

-It is structured like this for safety as well as organisation of the app.
+It is structured like this for the safety as well as the organization of the app.
-Safety is done thrue encapsulatio of the dangerous atributes.
+Safety is achieved through encapsulation of the dangerous attributes.
-Other parts of application are not accessing the vulnerable data therefore this is the only way to do that.
+Other parts of the application are not accessing the vulnerable data therefore this is the only way to do that.

 ## User

-This class represents a user and has atributes and mthods to validate user, create new user,...
+This class represents a user and has attributes and methods to validate the user, and create a new user,...

-Class User has 4 atributes that are all encpsulated and cannot be accessed, therefore are private, if you wanna change them you can do that thrue the constructor of a class.
+Class User has 4 attributes that are all encapsulated and cannot be accessed, therefore are private, if you wanna change them you can do that through the constructor of a class.

 Attributes:
-- $userFolder: string the folder in which the databse is stored
+- $userFolder: string the folder in which the database is stored
 - $userFile: string the filename in which the data is stored
-- $imagesFolder: string name name of the images folder in which the images data is stored
+- $imagesFolder: string name of the images folder in which the image data is stored
 - $userPath: string the path of the user file which is being constructed in the constructor

 ```php